June 28, 2023

 We currently live in an unpredictable geopolitical quagmire.
 Whether it be post-pandemic recovery, runaway inflation and high-interest rates, or Russia’s unwarranted invasion of Ukraine, many factors outside our control can lead to economic disaster.
 The U.S. inflation rate currently sits at 4.93% (LLR Portfolio Companies, 2023).
 The US Bank Prime Loan Rate is 8.25% (LLR Portfolio Companies, 2023).
 Of course, we consider that the scale of the economy plays a significant role in the slower recovery than Canada.

 Analysts are predicting a recession in the U.S. economy during the second half of 2023 and all of 2024 (Rasheed & Holzheu, 2023).
 This can easily bleed into the Canadian economy through a recessive Growth Domestic Product (GDP) in the United States or even the Bank of Canada following the U.S. lead in maintaining interest rates to tighten the credit market.
-In short, Canadians would again need to “tighten the strings” on their finances and likely deal with continued high-interest rates.
+In short, Canadians would again need to “tighten the strings” on their personal finances and likely deal with continued high-interest rates.

 The current state of the Canadian economy